Myriam Klink

 Myriam Klink, The Mask music video, Nov 2020.

 Myriam Klink (ميريام كلينك) is a Lebanese model and singer.

+Personal life

+Klink is of Serbian descent, and identifies as Orthodox Christian.

 Controversies

 In 2012 she shot a music video for her second song titled "Klink revolution" in which she blatantly criticizes the reigning political class of Lebanon.
 The video featured Klink in tight, revealing leather clothes holding a machine gun in a cemetery.
 Both a priest and a sheikh have filed two legal cases against Klink for filming in a cemetery, saying that she has defiled the sanctity of the dead.
 The religious figures forced Lebanese OTV channel's variety show "Sorry Bas" to cut Klink's video after airing it.

 In December 2012 Klink announced that she will run for the Lebanese parliamentary elections of June 2013.
 During a January 2013 interview she discussed a number of her positions including her support for the amendment of the current nationality law that forbids foreign husbands of Lebanese wives and their children from obtaining Lebanese citizenship.
 She also supports civil marriage as an option and the setting up of temporary camps for Syrian refugees, and eventually doing away with sectarian quotas in the government.
 Klink justified Hizbollah's attachment to its arms but condemned the party for using its military strength against other Lebanese factions and citizens.
 In 2013, Myriam participated in Al Jadeed TV's reality show al-za'im (الزعيم) where young candidates to the Lebanese parliamentary elections showcase their agendas.
 Klink was visiting the Beirut suburb of hay-al-sellom where a firecracker was thrown to her face resulting in respiratory injury and the transportation of Klink to a medical facility.

 In August 2013, Myriam claimed through her Facebook profile that she caught a couple having sex in her garden.
 She alleged that she threatened the couple at gunpoint, shooting a hunting gun in the air to startle them from their intimate position.
 The incident was also heavily mediatized.
 Shortly after the trespassing incident, Klink faced criticism again when she announced that she named her donkey "Fairuz", after the famous Lebanese singer.